 But my weight was too much.
-The boulder rocked and tipped toward me.
+The boulder rocked and tipped backwards.
 Panicked, I lunged for a tree but missed and fell about 8 feet.
-The boulder came crashing after me, smashing violently through the vegetation, missing me by mere yards.
+The boulder came crashing after me, smashing violently through the vegetation, missing me by mere inches.

 The slope emerged onto the path known as the Knife’s Edge, a narrow trail heavily overgrown that disappeared around the curve of the mountain as it ascended.
 I checked the GPS which indicated I should follow the path.
 So I did.

-As I continued the path grew narrower, the dropoffs more abrupt.
+As I continued the path grew narrower, the drop offs more abrupt.
 I was 1,857 feet above sea level.
-A plunge from this height would carry me 50 feet to the rocks below and do major damage to internal organs.
+A plunge from this height would carry me 50 feet to the rocks below and do major damage to my internal organs.
 I continued on.

 I was a little taken aback.
 “I’m hiking,” I said.